in

 A subtle smokiness that sits on the back of the palate after taking a bite is what we are going for, not an ashtray.

-Now, if you aren’t quite familiar yet with how to use your electric smoker, don’t worry, we’ve got plenty of good resources for you.
+If you aren't quite familiar yet with how to use your electric smoker, don't worry, we've got plenty of good resources for you.

-We’ve covered how to load them with wood chips, use the vents properly, make a smoker stand for them, and even how to use them in the rain!
+We've also covered how to load them with wood chips, use the vents properly, make a smoker stand for them, and even how to use them in the rain!

 Plug in and turn on your electric smoker, press the temperature button, and set the temperature for 275°F.